AaltoRSE/reproducibility-short/content/guide.md

 # From the original Code Refinery material:

 These are partially appropriate for this course.
-I'm keeping them here untill I teach this at least once.
+I'm keeping them here until I teach this at least once.